-- Send you emails from any address that doesn’t end with @planningportal.co.uk.
+- Send you emails from any address that doesn’t end with @planningportal.co.uk or @terraquest.co.uk*

-- Include our bank account information in emails, we will provide a link for you to access our account details.
+- Include our bank account information in emails, we will instead provide a PDF for you to access our account details.

 You can also find out more from Which, a not-for-profit consumer advice organisation.